Biden defends Sha'Carri Richardson suspension as progressives, some in GOP balk: ‘Rules are the rules’

 "The rules are the rules and everybody knows of the rules going in," the president told reporters after being asked for his take.
 "Whether they should remain the rules is a different issue, but the rules are the rules … but I was really proud of the way she responded."

-Richardson, 21, a Dallas native, apologized Friday, explaining she had used the drug to cope with the loss of her biological mother who died soon before the race.
+Richardson, 21, a Dallas native, apologized Friday, explaining she had used the drug to cope with the loss of her biological mother who died soon before the race in which she tested positive.

 Unlike Biden, progressive Democrats have balked at the suspension, many linking it to racism.